Advanced Synthesis & Catalysis

 All queries regarding manuscripts should be addressed to the editor at firstname.lastname@example.org.

-The main correspondence author will receive a complementary copy of the issue in which his/her paper has appeared.
+The main correspondence author is entitled to a PDF for 25 hardcopies of the publication.
 Reprints and high-resolution PDFs can be ordered for a reasonable price when the corrected proofs are returned.

 The Ethical Guidelines of the European Association of Chemical and Molecular Sciences are followed by Advanced Synthesis & Catalysis (www.euchems.org/Publications/index.asp), which are binding for editors, authors and referees.
 In particular, authors should reveal all sources of funding for the work presented in the manuscript and should declare any conflict of interest.

 On behalf of our authors who are US National Institutes of Health (NIH) grantees, we will deposit in PubMed Central (PMC) the accepted, peer-reviewed version of the author's primary research manuscript, which will be made public after 12 months.
 By assuming this responsibility, we will ensure our authors are in compliance with the NIH request, as well as make certain the appropriate version of the manuscript is deposited.
 We reserve the right to change or rescind this policy.
 For more information, please go to http://www.wiley.com/go/funderstatement.
 To guarantee that your publication is uploaded correctly in PMC, please make sure that 1) the NIH grant numbers are free from misspellings: clearly distinguish between letters (i, o, l) and digits (1, 0), no spaces or hyphens and 2) the e-mail address that is known at NIH/PubMed is identical to the one given in the publication.

 If authors have to or want to make their publications freely available at the moment they are published (open access), Advanced Synthesis & Catalysis offers such a service.
 Under the keyword OnlineOpen you can find all the information about this subject on our homepage: http://asc.wiley-vch.de.
 In general we recommend that authors link on their homepage to their publication in Advanced Synthesis & Catalysis through the "Digital Object Identifier" (DOI).
 Only in this way can CrossRef function correctly and full-text downloads be tallied.